 The file-import action looks for a single "header" line at the top of the input file that maps out where the various required fields are.
 After the "header" line comes the individual student records.
 For example:

-- Go through your file and delete all unnecessary information, such as grades, scores, points possible, Login ID, etc. It's required that you keep the student's name, email, and ID.
+Go through your file and delete all unnecessary information, such as grades, scores, points possible, Login ID, etc.

-For a complete guide to formatting your CSV file, please see CSV File Format of Course Roster for CATME.
+For a complete guide to formatting your CSV file, please see CATME Instructor FAQ: General and Technical Questions.

 4. Import your roster into CATME